Single Blog Title

 Stage 14 – The Passo di Gavia

-5th June 1988 Chiesa in Valmaenco to Bormio (120km)
+5th June 1988 Chiesa in Valmaenco to Bormio (120 km)

 The Gavia is a beautiful climb, surrounded by towering peaks, reflected in the crystal waters of Lago Bianco at the summit.
 It was not so on the 13th June 1988.

-The stage started with a break-away of nine riders including Johan Van Der Velde.
+The stage started with a breakaway of nine riders including Johan Van Der Velde.
 Hampsten said of the early part of that day: “I’m frozen.
 It’s just bucketing sleet at the top.
 It’s as bad as it can be.
 We’re going along the valley and I’m just thinking ‘Poor me, poor me!’
 Then I look around.
 I see Chioccioli and he has the leader’s jersey and just a rain jacket.
 He looks like he’s seen a ghost.
 I mean he’s just dead!”

-A team-mate of Hampsten, Dag Otto Lauritzen also added: “The Gavia was the coldest day of my life.
+A team-mate of Hampsten, Dag Otto Lauritzen added: “The Gavia was the coldest day of my life.
 Normally I like tough weather.
 I always have been quite strong in extreme weather because a lot of riders are beaten before the start.
 I also remember that I had never been so cold!
 We were working very hard at the bottom of the [Gavia].
 It’s raining and getting slushy and we are keeping a good pace.
 Then the road turns to dirt or gravel.
 And after a while Andy had to leave us.”

 Hampsten made three hard attacks when the road turned to dirt and opened up a gap.
 As he neared the summit he saw the chalk board stating he had a 47 second lead over Erik Breukink.
-He got his team car alongside him, took a musette bag with hot tea and warm clothing inside.When he put his wool cap he said, “this snowball rolls down my back off my hair.
+He got his team car alongside him and took a musette bag with hot tea and warm clothing inside.
+When he put on his wool cap he said, “this snowball rolls down my back off my hair.
 I’m not even melting snow on my head I’m that cold!”

 Lauritzen again, “I didn’t know if I was braking.
 I had to look at the brakes to make sure my fingers were working because I had no feeling in them anymore.”